Bokowsky/LearnCFinaWeek/day3/HandsOn_15.md

 # Hands-On 15

-In this Hands-On, let's create a component where we will place the `convertStringToASCII` function inside of a component and instantiate it.
+In this Hands-On, let's create a component where we will place the `convertStringToASCII` function and let us instantiate the component.

 **Tags Used**: [\<cfcomponent>](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-tags/tags-c/cfcomponent.html), [\<cffunction>](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-tags/tags-f/cffunction.html)